Global Studies Events

 Mary's Kitchen will be featuring a different international food dish for lunch each day at the international station inspired by each of the 2015 SJC travel study destinations!

 Let's go fly a kite!
 In the Punjab region of India and Pakistan, Basant is a festival celebrating the return of spring.
 In cities such as Lahore and Amritsar, kite flying festivals are held to celebrate the coming of warmer weather as the end of winter nears.
 People often dress in yellow for the holiday.
-Bring your kite to the grassy area in front of Henderson from 1:00-3:00 to fly your own kite and start dreaming of the spring and summer days ahead!
-Refreshments will be provided.
+Fly a kite from 1:00-3:00 on the SJC soccer/all-purpose field and start dreaming of the spring and summer days ahead!
+(You may bring your own kite or use one of the kites we will have on hand for the event.)

-Three days of passport appointments will be set aside at the US Post Office on 20th Street in Farmington for members of the San Juan College community to submit their passport applications or renewals.
-Sign up sheets will be posted in the Global Studies Office (1624) in mid-January, as you must sign up for an appointment.
+Three days of passport appointments (Feb.
+11-13) will be set aside at the US Post Office on 20th Street in Farmington for members of the San Juan College community to submit their passport applications.
+Sign up sheets will be posted in the Global Studies Office (room 1624) until February 3.
+You must sign up for a 15-minute appointment slot.

 February 14, 2015: "Queen" movie